meteor/meteor/Development.md

 ### Running Meteor Tool self-tests

 While TinyTest and the `test-packages` command can be used to test internal Meteor packages, they cannot be used to test the Meteor Tool itself.
 The Meteor Tool is a node app that uses a home-grown "self test" system.

-For even more details on how to run Meteor Tool "self tests", please refer to the [Testing section of the Meteor Tool README](https://github.com/meteor/meteor/blob/master/tools/README.md#testing).

 #### Prerequisites